Skip To Content

 Complete, well-organized medical files help attorneys develop effective case strategies, avoid being caught off guard, and prepare for expert testimony or insurance negotiations.
 Missing or incomplete records, on the other hand, leave room for doubt—something no litigator can afford.

-Step 1: Identify the Records You Need
+Step 1: What Medical Records Should You Request?

 Before submitting a request, clarify exactly which records your case requires.
 Overbroad submissions can lead to delays or denials.
 If it’s too narrow, you may miss critical documentation.